DHTMLX/docs-suite/docs/menu/api/menu_keydown_event.md

 # keydown

-@short: fires when any key is pressed
+@short: fires when any key is pressed and an option of Menu is in focus

 @signature: {'keydown: (event: KeyboardEvent, id?: string) => void;'}

 @params:
 - `event: KeyboardEvent` - a native KeyboardEvent object
-- `id?: string` - the ID of the Menu control
+- `id?: string` - the ID of the Menu option in focus

 @example:
 menu.events.on("keydown", function(event, id) {